Why do I snore, and should I be worried?

 What treatments are available?

 The most important thing is not to dismiss persistent snoring as merely a social inconvenience.
-With the right assessment, the cause can almost always be identified and a tailored treatment plan put in place.
+No two patients present identically, and the right approach is always specific to the individual.
+With the correct diagnosis in place, a clear and effective treatment pathway can almost always be established.